undergroundwires/SafeOrbit/README.md

 |  Exception serialization |     ✖     |     ✔    |
 |   Non zero bytes randoms |     ✖     |     ✔    |

+**Compability issues with different .NET Core will be fixed in next releases**

 While **SafeOrbit**'s primarly focus is [**strong memory protection**](#memory-security).
 SafeOrbit can protect any data in the memory for you: you have [SafeBytes](#safebytes#) to protect binaries, [SafeString](#safestring#) to protect texts [and even more to protect your application against injections](#protect-your-classes#).
 It also provides a bunch of tools to implement strong and high performance cryptographically secure algorithms for [encryption, hashers and random](#cryptography).

 **SafeOrbit** is **well tested** as it should be for a security library.
 It has more than 3.000 green tests for around 3.000 lines of code (v0.1).